GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 ### Tuesday, August 19, 2025

+* V0.1.0 version released, the next version will introduce Agent framework, so stay tuned!
 * Added photo and video capture capabilities;
 * Unified client code supporting OpenAI protocol calls;
 * Added the ability to take a photo and record a video of a specified length;